heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 Take some time to explore the code examples.

-### Run the SMTP client in Java
+### Send an email using a SMTP client written in Java with the Socket API

-In this section, you will learn how to send an email with Java.
+In this section, you will learn how to send an email using the SMTP protocol using the Java Socket API.

 #### Start MailHog